clearmatics/zeth/pyClient/README.md

 (env)$ make setup
 ```

-(It may also be necesssary to install solc manually if the `py-solc-x` package
+(It may also be necessary to install solc manually if the `py-solc-x` package
 fails to find it.
 See the instructions below.)

 We assume all further commands described here are executed from within the